 The better interface: Is it about fun, or about identity? interface should have some sort of identity

-An article, posted almost 16 years ago filed in experience, design, interaction, communication, identity & emotion.
+An article, posted about 16 years ago filed in experience, design, interaction, communication, identity & emotion.

 Ryan, at the 37 signals' signal vs. noise blog, quotes an article at techradar about 'Why Apple is great at interfaces when others are not':